Baker Tilly International

 Baker Tilly also known as Baker Tilly International is an international consulting and public accounting network based in London, United Kingdom.
-It is currently the 6th largest CPA advisory firm in the U.S. and 9th largest accounting network in the world by revenue with 43,000 people in 700 offices across 143 territories with combined global revenues of US$5.6 billion.
+It is currently the 8th largest accounting network in the world by revenue with 50,400 people in 754 offices across 147 territories with combined global revenues of US$6.8 billion.

 Baker Tilly is composed of member firms of Baker Tilly International Limited, a UK company limited by guarantee.
 The network operates geographically through four regions: Asia Pacific; Europe, Middle East and Africa; Latin America; and North America.
 Each region has a chair, appointed by the International Board, who leads an advisory council elected by members in that region.